 Assessment vs Evaluation: what's the difference?

 Assessment and evaluation are not the same.
-But what are the differences between assessment and evaluation.
+But what are the differences between assessment and evaluation in education.
 This article will give you description of both of these terms and will eventually tell you the differences between them.